LastLombax/DJCO-PP/README.md

 ### Levels

 Each level has a boss at the end and each boss is challenged with a Fight or a Puzzle.
+The bosses of the AOCO and MDIS levels are puzzles from those subjects.
+The bosses of the ALGE and FPRO levels are fights from the teachers of those subjects.
+The boss of the AMAT level is a mash-button boss.

 ### Developers